OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

 * `packages/irx` — IRx, the intermediate representation, semantic/lowering layer, backend, and runtime integration
 * `packages/arx` — Arx, the language frontend and user-facing compiler tooling

-This is a big step for the project.
-Previously, these pieces evolved more independently.
-Now, they can move together in a more coordinated way.
-The repository uses a lockstep release workflow, where ASTx, IRx, and Arx share one version and are built/published together. ([GitHub][2])
+The repository now describes these as lockstep-released ecosystem packages, with one shared release workflow across `astx`, `pyirx`, and `arxlang`. ([GitHub][1])

-That matters because language features often touch more than one layer.
-For example, a new syntax feature in Arx may require AST support in ASTx, semantic or lowering support in IRx, and user-facing behavior in the Arx compiler.
-Keeping these packages close together makes it easier to evolve the compiler pipeline without scattering related changes across multiple repositories.
+That matters because language features usually do not live in only one place.
+A new syntax feature in Arx may need AST support in ASTx, semantic or lowering support in IRx, and user-facing compiler behavior in Arx.
+Keeping these packages together makes it easier to evolve the compiler pipeline coherently.

-In practice, this should make development simpler, reviews more coherent, and cross-package refactors easier to manage.
+In practice, this should make development simpler, reviews more focused, and cross-package refactors easier to manage.

+## A language for data-oriented computing

+Arx has a Python-like feel, with indentation-based blocks and familiar control-flow syntax, while also taking inspiration from languages such as C++, Rust, Java, Go, and JavaScript.

+The goal is not to copy any single language.
+The goal is to combine readable syntax, explicit types, native compilation, and data-oriented abstractions.

+Arx uses LLVM for native code generation and aims to provide native list, tensor, and dataframe abstractions backed internally by IRx runtime support.
+The public documentation also describes Arrow-backed numeric tensors with compiler-known shapes and Arrow-backed named-column dataframes as key features. ([GitHub][1])

+That combination is the core of the project’s identity: Arx is not only trying to be a general-purpose compiler experiment.
+It is moving toward a language where data containers, Arrow interoperability, and native execution are part of the foundation.

 ## What Arx supports today

 Arx is still a prototype, but it already has several important language pieces in place.

-The language has a Python-like feel, with indentation-based blocks and familiar control-flow syntax, while also taking inspiration from C++ and YAML.
-The current documentation describes Arx as a language focused on data-oriented computing, with planned static typing and native abstractions for lists, tensors, and dataframes. ([ArxLang][1])

-Some of the current highlights include:

 ### Functions and typed signatures

-Arx functions are defined with `fn`, typed parameters, and an explicit return type.
-Function return types are required, including `-> none` for functions that do not return a value. ([ArxLang][3])
+Arx functions are defined with `fn`, typed parameters, and explicit return types.

 ```arx
 fn add(x: i32, y: i32) -> i32:
   return x + y
 ```

-Arx also supports function calls, default parameter values, extern prototypes, and template functions with bounded type parameters. ([ArxLang][3])
+The language also supports function calls, default parameter values, extern prototypes, and template-style functions with bounded type parameters.

 ```arx
 @<T: i32 | f64>